The Ultimate Guide to a Safer Sleep Environment

 Loose objects such as stuffed animals, toys, loose bedding, blankets, pillows and bumper pads can all increase the risk of entrapment, suffocation, overheating or strangulation.
-Though stuffed toys and soft blankets may be cute to look at, just remember: Bare is Best!
+Though stuffed toys and soft blankets may be cute to look at, just remember, when it comes to baby sleep safety: Bare is Best!

 - Share your room, but not your bed.